 Samantha also discusses the health brochure in the informative video.

-I have spoken to other healthcare professionals including the South Coast of England Women’s Health physiotherapist forum.
+I have given many talks to healthcare professionals across the UK including the South Coast of England Women’s Health physiotherapist forum.

 I gave a talk at the Survivorship Multidisciplinary Conference for National Forum of Gynaecology Oncology Nurses and the British Gynaecology Cancer Society about the health brochure and related articles on Jo Divine magazine offering help, advice practical tips and links to suitable products for women who experience vaginal tightness, vaginal dryness, post op scarring, desensitisation and pelvic floor weakness.
 I have been invited to give a talk later this year.

 “Thanks so much, I saw your little video on the website and thank you for being so straight forward about everything.
 I’ve been putting off doing anything for ages as I thought it would be intimidating but finally feel I have found a good resource.
 I’ll read the brochure and definitely be back in touch to order some stuff” (customer with ovarian cancer)

 Our health brochures have been given out at the Womens Health Summit for physiotherapists, many of whom use our website as a resource for sexual advice for their patients.
 The womens health physiotherapists are amazing healthcare professionals who work hard to ensure their patients enjoy good sexual health.

 “Samantha’s products and information has been a life changer for many of my patients.
 Her web site is definitely one worthy of a view and also to signpost patients/clients to.
 Your website is a god send as far as I’m concerned!!
 Most of my patients don’t want to look at the likes of Ann Summers, they want good honest reviews of products with articles they can relate to….. really well done!”
 Aisling Burke WHPhysio, Kent